olaviinha/FinnStonks/README.md

   - price changed *per day from previous day* for the last 3 days, change in percentage.
   - price changed *per day from previous day* for the last 3 days, change in euros.

+In the price charts, horizontal grey line indicates the price you paid.

 ### Motivation
 There are countless stock market monitors out there that enable you to follow stock prices of your choosing.
 However, apart from the